Education

 Online opportunities are also in development.
 We are pleased to have begun creating short videos focused on particular techniques; future plans include hosting live demonstrations and participatory classes.

-Tailored one-to-one training sessions are available on request.
+Tailored one-to-one or small group training sessions are available on request.
 These can take place either in our bindery or online.

 ________________________________________________________________________________________________________________________________________________________________________________________